 - Dr Renee Richards, Laboratory and Research Manager

 - Dr Alok Shah, Postdoctoral Industry Research Fellow

 - Dr Julie Webster, Postdoctoral Research Fellow

 - Patharee Oungsakul, Visiting PhD Student

 - Development of lectin-immunoassays for new cancer biomarkers

-- Metabolomics and lipidomics studies in cancer, inflammatory bowel disease or neurodegeneration
+- Systems biology studies to reveal obesity-associated or disease-related lipid function in cancer, inflammatory bowel disease or neurodegeneration

-- Biomarkers for cancer diagnosis and prognosis, in various diseases including prostate, pancreatic, ovarian cancers, multiple myeloma, liver disease, inflammatory bowel disease.
+- Protein and/or metabolite biomarkers for cancer diagnosis and prognosis, in various diseases including prostate, pancreatic, ovarian cancers, multiple myeloma, liver disease, inflammatory bowel disease.